John Maynard (cricketer)

 John Carl Maynard (born 8 May 1969) is a former West Indian cricketer.
 In a first-class career of 33 matches, he took 75 wickets.
 Maynard was selected in the West Indies A squad in 1996 for a home series against Pakistan A however, due to injury he was forced to miss the series.

-After his professional career ended, Maynard played and coached club cricket in England for Newmarket Cricket Club.
-His family live in the UK.
+After his professional career ended, Maynard played and coached club cricket in England.

 Aggressive style

 A fast bowler, Maynard made an immediate impression on his List A debut (in the Geddes Grant Shield) for the Leeward Islands against Trinidad and Tobago in February 1992.
 He took a Man of the Match award for his three wickets, including former Test player Tony Gray, in a rain-reduced match.

 Maynard came to international prominence while playing against the 1993–94 England touring side when he participated in two warm-up match before the Test series.
 In the first, representing St Kitts and Nevis, he took three of the England top order wickets in the first innings, dismissing Michael Atherton, Matthew Maynard and Nasser Hussain.
 He finished with 3/91 as Mark Ramprakash took command, scoring 136.
 He then played for the Leeward Islands in the second, picking up the wickets of Graham Thorpe, Graeme Hick and Ramprakash.
 The seven top-order batsman had scored just 44 runs between them.

 Atherton went on to explain Maynard's nickname: "No, he was not a dentist in his spare time, but he did like knocking out batsmen's teeth."
 Maynard attributed the origins of the name to an incident when playing for Nevis against Antigua:

 Maynard himself went on the record about his attitude:

 In 2006, Maynard returned to cricket and made a real impression in the inaugural Stanford 20/20 tournament in the West Indies.
 Playing for St Kitts & Nevis Patriots, he took four wickets for just nine runs in his allotted four overs against rivals St Lucia.
 He was awarded the Man of the Match award, receiving $25,000.

-These days Maynard is a qualified coach working for Northampton CCC, Suffolk CCC and is head coach of Newmarket Cricket Club based in the historic horse racing town.
+After his professional career ended, Maynard played club cricket in England for several years and also coached, most recently at Newmarket Cricket Club.